apache/airflow/docs/apache-airflow-providers-google/connections/gcp.rst

     represents the last request.
 If zero (default), we attempt the request only once.

+Lifetime (optional)
+    Integer, number of seconds token should be valid for.

     When specifying the connection in environment variable you should specify it using URI syntax, with the following requirements: